 Karma can teach you in-numerous lessons, from detachment, acceptance, to present moment awareness.
 As you go deeper and deeper into its workings, it helps you connect the dots over and over again.
-It may not make sense in that moment, but in retrospect, everything will always be more appreciable.
+It may not make sense at that moment, but in retrospect, everything will always be more appreciable.

 Add some Love & Light to your inbox.
 Come join the monthly newsletter to get self-healing tools, insights, and exclusive spiritual highlights.